sst/guide/_chapters/add-a-get-note-api.md

       - http:
           path: notes/{id}
           method: get
-          cors: true
-          authorizer: aws_iam
 ```

 Make sure that this block is indented exactly the same way as the preceding `create` block.

 This defines our get note API.
 It adds a GET request handler with the endpoint `/notes/{id}`.
+The `{id}` here translates to the `event.pathParameters.id` that we used in our function above.

 ### Test